-5 Tech Scams to Watch Out for in 2017Email This
+5 Common Tech Scams to Watch Out For

-The tech scam that encrypts sensitive data and demands payment to release it back to the owner is expected to rise until mid-2017 and then begin to decrease, according to the Intel Security McAfee Labs 2017 Threats Predictions Report.
-Hopefully, this is accurate, as ransomware is a simple yet effective way for criminals to profit and it's possible that these attacks will begin targeting cloud infrastructure.
+The tech scam that encrypts sensitive data and demands payment to release it back to the owner is a simple yet effective way for criminals to make a profit.
 One of the best ways to avoid ransomware is by using secure malware protection, like McAfee Internet Security, and regularly backing up your data offline.

 Social Media Attacks

 With the growth of social media comes the increase of attacks on social media.
 Most often, hackers attempt to breach accounts by stealing a user’s login credentials and taking personal information from them and the people in their network.
 Ways to keep your accounts safer?
 Use strong passwords, two-factor authentication and a password manager.
 Also, make sure your antivirus software is updated regularly.
 Services like MyPrivacy by ReputationDefender can help track your information on the web.